-We're excited to be hosting Celebrate Recovery at Revive Church.
-This is for anyone with hurts, habits, or hangups that needs to be able to be freed from whatever binds them.
-This powerful ministry has seen many thousands of lives changed by the power of the Gospel.
-Everyone is invited.
-From 4pm-5pm we have worship and either a teaching or a testimony.
-Then from 5pm-6pm we break off into small groups.
+We're excited to be hosting Celebrate Recovery at Revive Church!
+This is for anyone with hurts, habits, or hang-ups that wants to be set free from whatever binds them.
+This powerful ministry has seen thousands of lives changed by the power of the Gospel.
+Everyone is invited!

-You'll find a warm and welcoming atmosphere when you arrive.
-There is no dress code or requirements of any sort to come.
-You'll just find people that are being freed from hurts, habits, or hangups that have bound them.
-Whether it's people pleasing, drugs, alcohol, pride, or pornography; you can find the answer to overcome here at CR.
-We want to see you there!
+On Wednesday nights you’ll find a warm and welcoming atmosphere from the time you arrive.
+There is no dress code or requirements, just come as you are.
+All around you will see people that have been and are being freed from their hurts, habits, or hang-ups.
+Whether it's people pleasing, drugs, alcohol, pride, or pornography; you can find the tools to overcome here at CR.

 1. We admitted we were powerless over our addictions and compulsive behaviors, that our lives had become unmanageable.